jonathanlb/4velma/README.md

 4velma is a python script to display images, targeted at Raspberry Pi connected to a TV.
 The idea is to take a Raspberry Pi and HDMI cable to my grandma's house, plug it in, and let her see pictures.
 Grandma seems to be able to browse channels, but I thought that navigating through the USB file viewer on her Smart TV might be too much....

+4velma comes with a script to monitor your SD-card reader for new files, copying new files for viewing.

 ## Dependencies
 - Python 3.5:  Your mileage may vary with other versions.
 - Pillow:  Read, display, and scale images.
 - tkinter: Window (mis)management.
+- watchdog: Monitor SD-card mount point for updates.
 - *optional:* Anaconda, virtualenv, etc....

 ## Installation